hanzoai/live/README.md

 - Linux
 - Windows
+- macOS (Apple Silicon with MLX support)

+### GPU Requirements

+**NVIDIA GPUs (Linux/Windows):**
-Hanzo Live currently requires a Nvidia GPU with >= 24GB VRAM.
-We recommend a driver that supports CUDA >= 12.8 and a RTX 3090/4090/5090 (newer generations will support higher FPS throughput and lower latency).
-If you do not have access to a GPU with these specs then we recommend installing on [Runpod](#runpod).
+- Requires a Nvidia GPU with >= 24GB VRAM
+- We recommend a driver that supports CUDA >= 12.8
+- RTX 3090/4090/5090 recommended (newer generations will support higher FPS throughput and lower latency)
+- If you do not have access to a GPU with these specs, we recommend installing on [Runpod](#runpod)

+**Apple Silicon (macOS):**
+- Supported on M1/M2/M3/M4 Macs with unified memory
+- Uses MLX (Apple's machine learning framework) with Metal backend
+- Run with `--mlx` flag to enable Apple Silicon acceleration

 ## Install